timlukins/CMent/README.md

 _An absurdly simple dependency manager for CMake._

-*(Currently work in progress - a MVP of sorts - just added here to see if useful to others...)*
+**(Currently work in progress - a MVP of sorts - just added here to see if useful to others...)**

-Resolves and builds dependencies for a CMake based project - where all dependencies are in turn CMake projects released on Github!
+Resolves and builds dependencies for a CMake based project...

+...where all dependencies are in turn CMake projects released on Github!

-It is *NOT* a curated and centralised dependency manager.
+It is **not** a curated and centralised dependency manager.

-For that, go and look at the excellent [Hunter](https://github.com/ruslo/hunter).
+For that, maybe go and look at the excellent [Hunter](https://github.com/ruslo/hunter).

-Instead it is _de-centralised_ and _developer driven_ utility.
+Instead, cment is _de-centralised_ and _developer driven_ utility.

-(So a bit more like [Carthage](https://github.com/Carthage/Carthage) is to [CocoaPods](https://github.com/CocoaPods/CocoaPods) in the iOS world...)
+(So, a bit more like [Carthage](https://github.com/Carthage/Carthage) is to [CocoaPods](https://github.com/CocoaPods/CocoaPods) in the iOS world...)

-As such, it aims to be lightweight and fulfill a number of CMake developer use-cases:
+As such, it aims to be lightweight and to fulfill a number of common CMake developer use-cases:

 * The need to have a local (i.e. non-system wide installed) library to hand for build.
 * The need to build and link a debug version of a library really easily and cleanly.
 * The need for a specific version of a library or libraries (or HEAD).
 * The need (above all) to ultimately dictate and trace components of a release more exactly.

-It has effectively evolved by simply wrapping the _`ExternalProject`_ directive in CMake such as commonly known.

 Example
 ========

 CMent is itself build with CMent.

-Here's its own '.cment' file...
+Here's its own `.cment` file...

     cment 1.0.0
         timlukins/ogdl-c == v1.0.1 "libogdl.a"